sammigachuhi/my_django/docs/17-geodjango-essentials.md

 ## Make migrations

-To persist our changes to the database, register our migrations and execute them via `python3 manage.py makemigrations` and `python3 manage.py migrate` respectively.
+To persist our changes to the database, let's register our migrations via `python3 manage.py makemigrations` and then implement them via `python3 manage.py migrate` respectively.

 ## Creating a superuser